 I’ll be the first to admit that you can make some really solid returns from investing your student loan money into the stock market.
 But I don’t like that kind of risk.
 I’d rather put the money down on the Maple Leafs winning (that probably flew over your head if you don’t watch hockey).

-My take on investing student loans
+I have a different take on investing student loans.

 I can’t tell you what to do.
 I choose to invest money that I have.
 Not money that I’ve borrowed.
-If you’ve got your shit figured out 100% then chances are nothing will stop you from doing it.
+If you’ve got your stuff figured out 100% then chances are nothing will stop you from doing it.
 I wish you all the best and hopefully everything works out.

-Second of all- if your parents pay for all of your education-related costs, you’re better off than most college students that are struggling to pay for college.
+Second of all, if your parents pay for all of your education-related costs, you’re better off than most college students that are struggling to pay for college.
 The small gains from interest/stock appreciation are alright, but is this the best utilization of your time?
 Could you possibly benefit more from focusing your energy on internships, starting a side business, or making the most out of your college experience?

 This sounds like a pretty crazy practice to me.
 I’d make three rules.
 Only do this if you: